 Wastewater Services Key Service Criteria Target Level of Service Measurement Performance Action Provide safe facilities for both the community and the operators.
 Are the facilities safe?
 No accidents, injuries or public contact with sewage.
 Evidence of public intrusion into pump station or treatment facilities.
 Target: No intrusions.
 Number of intrusions in any year.
 Pump stations are locked and treatment facilities are fenced with locked gates while unattended.
 Operator injury.
 Targets: No workplace injuries.
-Public exposure to sewage.
+Number of injuries in any year.
 Council engaged operators are required to have operational health and safety plans.
 Public exposure to sewage.
 Targets: All overflows within private property cleaned and disinfected.
 All polluted waterways to be signposted.
 Number of reported illnesses attributed to sewage contact in any year.
 Existing response systems minimise public exposure to harm.
 Provide adequate capacity.
 How often does the sewer overflow?
 Maintain capacity of existing combined systems.
 Recorded system overflows.
 Targets: No more than 10 overflows.
 Location and number of overflows in 2013/2014: 2 overflows as a result of blocked property pipes (laterals).
 Initiate separation of stormwater from sewer where overflows are recorded or systems are inoperable because of capacity issues.
-Design all new systems to NZS4404 (to cope with a one in 10 year event) All de a c Number of deficient designs found in any year.
+Design all new systems to NZS4404 (to cope with a one in 10 year event) Review new designs.
+Targets: All new sewers to be designed to cope with a one in 10 year event.
+Number of deficient designs found in any year.
 New Designs need to demonstrate their ability to meet design standards, prior to construction authorisation.

 Wastewater Services Key Service Criteria Target Level of Service Measurement Performance Action Provide a reliable sewer system.
 Can you rely on the sewer system to operate?
 To accept sewage from properties virtually all of the time.
 Record of blockages.
 Targets: No more than 1 blockage per km of pipe.
 No more than 40 lateral blockages.
 Location and number of blockages in any year: Blockages per km.
 Number of lateral blockages.
 Blockages are typically caused by tree roots or fat build up.
-1 Records of the response to reported blockages.
+Records of the response to reported blockages.
 Targets: At least 90% compliance with response times stated in service request.
 Number of failures to meet response times in any year.
 Often the operators are not aware of the problem until an overflow is observed or properties struggle to clear wastewater from their properties.
 Swift action is therefore required.
 Provide sewer collection and disposal with minimal environmental impact.
 Is the environment being harmed?
 To comply with resource consent conditions.
 Monitoring as specified in the individual consents.
 Targets: 100% compliance.
 Number of non compliance orders in any year.
 Monitoring is routinely undertaken, in accordance with consent conditions, and forwarded to the West Coast Regional Council.